driftluo/tentacle/docs/introduction_en.md

 #### Handshake

-1. During the handshake, exchange and propose use flatbuffers for serialization and deserialization, libp2p uses protobuf;
+1. During the handshake, exchange and propose use molecule for serialization and deserialization, libp2p uses protobuf;
 2. The handshake currently supports the public key exchange of Secp256k1 algorithm;
 3. The original public key and nonce determine the order, while libp2p uses the public key of protobuf bytes.